David Price (baseball): Draft and minor leagues

 Price was drafted with the first-overall pick of the 2007 Major League Baseball Draft.
 He signed his first professional contract on August 15, 2007.
 The six-year contract was worth $11.25 million ($8.5 million guaranteed), including a $5.6 million signing bonus.
-After the contract was approved by the MLB, he was added to the Devil Rays 40-man roster before being optioned to the minor leagues to begin his career.
+After the contract was approved by MLB, he was added to the Devil Rays 40-man roster before being optioned to the minor leagues to begin his career.

 The total value of Price's bonus was the largest in draft history.
 The signing bonus was second-largest in draft history, behind only the $6.1 million Justin Upton received from the Arizona Diamondbacks as the top overall pick in the 2005 MLB draft.
 The guaranteed value was the third-highest in draft history, trailing only Mark Prior ($10.5 million) and Mark Teixeira ($9.5 million) from the 2001 draft.
 Price made his spring training debut against the Yankees, hitting the first batter he faced, Francisco Cervelli, and striking out the next three in one inning of work.

 Price was first assigned to pitch for the Vero Beach Devil Rays of the Class A-Advanced Florida State League.
 He started six games for Vero Beach, compiling a record of 4–0.
 He had an ERA of 1.82 with 37 strikeouts in 34 2/3 innings pitched.